fermartel/ProducerConsumer/README.md

 OPERATORS: ["+","-","/","*","%"]
 ```

-The following parameters are used to configure the way the generators are created.
+The following parameters, found in the config/generator.js file, are used to configure the way the generators are created.
 The default setting uses only two:

 ```javascript
 GENERATORS: {